 - Weekly Posts - Detail rich with bonus ideas.

-- Subscribe to get them delivered right to your inbox (Click the yellow “subscribe” button above and to the left.)
+- Subscribe to get them delivered right to your inbox (Submit your email in field on the side panel.)

 - Browse the latest weekly posts (ideas never expire):

 And now, without further ado, check out these ideas we’ve stewed on for you.

 |Photo courtesy of Sharefaith via Pexels.|

 We celebrate Flag Day on June 14th because, according to this History.com post, on this day in 1777 we officially adopted our nation’s flag.
 Before then, each regiment marched into war with their own version of the United States flag.
 Doesn’t sound very ‘united,’ does it?
 Our flag’s birthday, June 14, 1777, was also the U.S. Army’s second birthday.
 So, when we celebrate Flag Day, we’re really commemorating two patriotic events.

 - Join a virtual “Capture the Flag” game on discord or Google.

 - View National Flag Day Foundation’s program via their website, Facebook, or YouTube.